richard-dao/Nautilus-GUI/README.md

 ## 5. Editing the Pod GUI File

 The other yaml file in this repository, `xgl.yaml`, is the actual Pod that will be running the GUI desktop.
-When you are ready, you can try running a Deployment version of it (you'll need to a few more options not covered in this guide).
+When you are ready, you can try running a Deployment version of it (you'll need to add a few more options not covered in this guide).

 To get the Pod working you'll first need to make a couple changes to the file: